 Like the anti-vaxxers and the corona hoaxers, there seems to be a new strain of SEOs who seem to be keen to downplay the effectiveness of Digital PR as an important tool in any SEO’s arsenal.

-It’s worth mentioning that most of those people tend to be SEOs or agencies that have yet to offer this service themselves or master its process properly.
+It’s worth mentioning that most of those people tend to be SEOs or SEO agencies that have yet to offer this service themselves or master its process properly.
 And like with any conspiracy theorists, it’s near impossible to convince them otherwise no matter how much evidence you put in front of them...

-Coupled with the fact that most clients are not happy with their Analytics data being splashed on social media, it means that Digital PR experts are easy targets as they normally have their hands tied behind their backs when defending Digital PR as they often can’t show real-life data on a public forum such as LinkedIn or Twitter.
+Coupled with the fact that most clients are not happy with their Analytics data being splashed on social media, it means that Digital PR companies are easy targets as they normally have their hands tied behind their backs when defending Digital PR as they often can’t show real-life data on a public forum such as LinkedIn or Twitter.

 My first task is to select a client that I know would not mind being featured, as well as one that is not too big so as to minimise other channels causing traffic increase claims or too small so as to subdue claims that the investment is not worth it for the traffic gained.
 So, I picked Savoy Stewart - an SME commercial estate agent.